Public Infrastructure Investments for Space Market Development: A diagram for assessing economics of market development programs

 In the symmetric case, this reduces to:

 An identical condition holds for direct investment.

-If the public space agency wants to maintain at least $N$ competitors, then it must ensure $R^G$, $G^D$, and $Y^G$---its support for the industry---are sufficient to ensure all $N$ firms earn non-negative profits, conditional on the anticipated level of market demand, $R^M$.
+If the public space agency wants to maintain at least $N$ competitors, then it must ensure $R^G$, $G^D$, and $Y^G$---its support for the industry---are sufficient to ensure all $N$ firms earn non-negative profits, conditional on the anticipated level of external demand, $R^M$.
 Formally:

-This constraint captures the fundamental trade-off facing market development programs: supporting more competitors requires either reducing individual firm costs (through shared infrastructure investments) or increasing industry revenues (through direct purchases, transfers, or market growth).
-Programs that violate this constraint will see firms exit, potentially ending in monopoly or no suppliers at all.
-The agency can use firms' profitability constraints and its own budget constraint to assess high-level program design trade-offs, particularly how to allocate budget across direct purchases, direct transfers, and shared infrastructure.
-Questions regarding the timing and conditioning of specific payments or infrastructure access can be investigated by appropriately modeling and discounting the flows of benefits received by the industry when calculating $R^G$, $G^D$, and $Y^G$.
+This constraint captures the fundamental trade-off: supporting more competitors requires either reducing individual firm costs (through shared infrastructure) or increasing industry revenues (through direct purchases, transfers, or market growth).
+Programs violating this constraint will see firms exit, potentially ending in monopoly or no suppliers.\footnote{Questions regarding payment timing and conditioning can be investigated by appropriately modeling and discounting benefit flows when calculating $R^G$, $G^D$, and $Y^G$.}

-The full architectural possibility set can be visualized by taking intersections of industry total costs and government direct purchases where each firm earns non-negative profits at a given industry size, and then overlaying these regions across different industry sizes.
-For fixed industry size $N$, these regions are formally described by:

-i.e., intersections of superlevel sets for firms' profitability constraints under the given assumptions.\footnote{Similar diagrams are used in managing engineering costs and schedules in advanced technology programs, e.g., Joint Confidence Level plots \citep{nasa_executive_cost_analysis_steering_group_nasa_2015}.} The resulting diagram can be used to assess how many competitors can be sustained by different economic architectures under consistent assumptions.
-Direct government purchases from the industry, $R^G$, is the portion of agency support that appears on firms' income statements.
-Industry total costs, $C = X - Y^G - G^D$, shows the cost burden firms face after accounting for shared infrastructure benefits and direct transfers.
-Regions where profits are non-negative for a fixed industry size show combinations of total costs and direct purchases that can sustain that many firms.
-Within these regions, increases in direct purchases can be traded off against reductions in net industry costs to maintain the same expected level of competition.
+Overlaying profitability regions across different industry sizes shows the full architectural possibility set.
+For fixed $N$, these regions are $\{(R^G, C): ~ \forall i, ~ \Pi_i(N) \geq 0 \}$---intersections of superlevel sets for firms' profitability constraints.\footnote{Similar diagrams are used in managing engineering costs and schedules in advanced technology programs, e.g., Joint Confidence Level plots \citep{nasa_executive_cost_analysis_steering_group_nasa_2015}.} Direct government purchases, $R^G$, represent agency support appearing on firms' income statements; industry total costs, $C = X - Y^G - G^D$, show the cost burden firms face after accounting for shared infrastructure benefits and direct transfers.
+Regions where profits are non-negative show combinations of costs and purchases that can sustain a given number of firms.